Thomas-George-T/Movies-Analytics-in-Spark-and-Scala/README.md

 #### Using Spark SQL
 1. Find the list of the oldest released movies.
 2. Create datalake for the tables in movielens.
+3. How many movies are released each year?

 _Note: The results were repartitioned and stored into the same text file.
 It is highly recommended to not do this but it is done here for the sake of readability_